FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 Navigate to "Settings" and then "API Keys", then add a key.
 Add a name for the key and take note of the generated key value.

 Following the principle of least privilege, you can restrict the permissions for the key.
-For this app, you only need to enable the `GET` action for `api/user`, the `GET` and `PATCH` actions for `api/user/consent`, and the `GET`, `POST`, and `PUT` actions for `/api/user/family`.
+For this app, you only need to enable the `GET` action for `api/user`, the `GET`, `POST` and `PATCH` actions for `api/user/consent`, and the `GET`, `POST`, and `PUT` actions for `/api/user/family`.
 This will let the key get basic user information, grant or revoke consents to view the app, create a family, and assign users to it.
 If you leave the key with no explicitly assigned permissions, it will be an all-powerful key that can control all aspects of your FusionAuth app.
 You should avoid doing this!

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-api-key.png" alt="Limiting the scope of the created API key." class="img-fluid" figure=false %}